 A lot of students like to bring their own props, but all props are also supplied in the studio.

 Fees and Booking

-You have the option of paying once up front or paying your deposit to secure you place and then pay the remaining fees before Dec.
-1st.
+You have the option of paying one payment up front or paying your deposit to secure your place and then paying the remaining fees before December 1st 2023

 - Please email us to inquire about places before booking or fill out our Online Application Form